The Orangery Restaurant at The Moat House

 About The Orangery Restaurant at The Moat House

-The clearest reason to consider it is that combination of Staffordshire location, structured service windows, smart-casual expectations, confirmed recognition.
-If you are comparing it with another option, Upstairs by Tom Shepherd may be a useful reference point, but the choice should come down to the type of booking you want and the details each venue currently confirms.
+The clearest reason to consider it is that combination of Staffordshire location, structured service windows, smart-casual expectations, recognition.
+If you are comparing it with another option, Upstairs by Tom Shepherd may be a useful reference point, but the choice should come down to the type of booking you want and the details each venue currently offers.

 Plan around the limited lunch pattern